 Collagen is the most abundant protein in our bodies.
 It's a fibrous protein that is found mainly in connective tissues.
 It's a building block of our skin, nails, hair, bones and joints, so if you want to have them strong and healthy, you need to have enough collagen in your diet.

-Our ancestors used to get plenty of collagen with the food they ate, but with all the processed and packaged foods many of us are eating now, we don't get nearly as much of it nowadays as we used to.
+Our ancestors who used to get more of collagen as they ate animal's skin, bones, tendons and ligaments, that are all rich in collagen.
+But with all the processed and packaged foods many of us are eating now, we don't get nearly as much of it nowadays as we used to.
 Not surprisingly…

 Here are the main reasons why collagen is important for your health: